BenjaminStahr/lights_puzzle_solver_akari/README.md

 ### Key Features
 - **Custom Heuristics for Search Efficiency**:
   - **Most Excluded, Free First**: Prioritizes placements that maximize illumination and are not adjacent to walls while adhering to constraints.
-This heuristic was particularly effective in reducing search time for complex puzzles by selecting moves that illuminated many cells.
   - **Most Light Up**: Places bulbs to maximize immediate cell illumination but did not perform as consistently across puzzles due to less constraint focus.
   - **High Wall Numbers First**: Focuses on placing bulbs near walls with high number requirements, useful for puzzles where wall constraints heavily guided bulb positions.